erikaduan/introductory_maths/README.md

-# Introductory mathematics in R, Python and Julia
+# Introductory mathematics in R and Python

 This repository contains tutorials on the introductory mathematical concepts required for studying statistics and machine learning.
-Mathematical calculations are demonstrated in R, Python and Julia programming languages.
+Mathematical calculations are executed in both R and Python.

 ![](https://github.com/erikaduan/Introductory-maths-in-R-and-Python/blob/master/figures/repo_logo.jpg)